A Faster Page means a better experience for Users & Better Search Results

 Ideally, you want your website to load under 3 seconds.

 Kissmetrics found that over 40 percent of people close a web page if it takes longer than 3 seconds to load.
+You will want to gain insights on user experience and speed of webpages while considering load time as an important part of creating a great seo report.
 Keep in mind that there’s a variation of user data that may factor in, but it’s apparent that if your website takes longer than 3 seconds to load, you have a higher chance of a user bouncing.

 You could make your site bare bones when it comes to scripting, styling, etc and prioritize mobile devices such as developing a primarily Google AMP site, completely void of any special effects, crazy fonts, and features.
 This would likely create a much faster site than the other end of the spectrum.

 On the flip side, you implement high focus graphics, photo galleries, custom scripts and a customization of features, and your webpage takes over 3-4 seconds to load.

 Quick loading sites can be great for News, article, and blog sites… but what about Agencies, Companies and Businesses?
 You need a happy medium and mix of features as well as consideration in mind when analyzing your Website Speed.

 - if your web page loads in 5 seconds, it is faster than 26% of the web

 - if your web page loads in 3 seconds, it is faster than 51% of the web

 - if your site web page in 1.8 seconds, it is faster than 74% of the web